FAQ

 Provides information on the open access policies of research funders.
 This tool is useful for researchers who need to publish their research results in accordance with the requirements of funders (e.g., funders who require results to be published in Open Access).

-Also "Author's accepted manuscript"
+Also called "Author's accepted manuscript"

-Also "Submitted Version" and/or "Author's original version".
+Also called "Submitted Version" or "Author's original version".

-This is the original manuscript sent by the author to the publisher, not yet submitted for reference.
+It is the original manuscript sent by the author to the publisher, not yet submitted for reference.

 .

-Final version, as it appears in the publication, i.e., "paginated" in the format provided by the publisher.
+It is the final version of the article, as it appears in the publication, i.e., "paginated" in the format provided by the publisher.

-Open access journals, also called gold journals, fully open access, gold open access, fully gold journals are journals in which you can publish ONLY in open access mode.
+Open access journals (also called gold journals, fully open access, gold open access, fully gold journals) are journals in which you can publish ONLY in open access mode.

 Modified on